--,,

-(School District Title)
+(Name) (School District Title)

 (Telephone Number)

 (Office Address)

 (E mail Address)

 (Name)

 (School District Title)

 (Telephone Number)

 (Office Address)

-(E-mail Address) The names, titles, and contact informa A. () in the parent and staff hand tion of these individuals will be published annually: books.
+(E-mail Address) The names, titles, and contact information on of these individuals will be published annually:

+A. () in the parent and staff handbo ooks.

 B. () in the School District Annual I Report to the public.

-C. () on the School District's web site.
+C. () on the School District's web s i te.

-D. () on each individual school's v veb site.
+D. () on each individual school's we e b site.